amitrintzler/amitrintzler.github.io/README.md

 - Contact form for reaching out

 The page is responsive and designed to work well on both desktop and mobile browsers.

+For more on my AI projects and experiments, check out my agents hub at [friendly-agent-share.lovable.app](https://friendly-agent-share.lovable.app/), which I update periodically.